1984 Australian Open – Men's singles

 Defending champion Mats Wilander defeated Kevin Curren in the final, 6–7(5–7), 6–4, 7–6(7–3), 6–2 to win the men's singles tennis title at the 1984 Australian Open.
+It was his second Australian Open title and third major singles title overall.

 Seeds

 The seeded players are listed below.
 Mats Wilander is the champion; others show the round in which they were eliminated.